-- 15.1 In accordance with ICSA PR 31(b) and (c) and RRS 44.3, the scoring penalty will be in effect.
-The penalty will be 2 points when a rule of RRS Part 2 or RRS 31 (touching a mark) may have been broken except as changed in sailing instruction 15.4. - 15.2 A yellow flag will be supplied for each boat.
+- 15.1 In accordance with ICSA PR 31 (b) and (c) and RRS 44.3, the scoring penalty will be in effect.
+The penalty will be 2 points when a rule of RRS Part 2 may have been broken or 1 point when RRS 31 may have been broken except as changed in sailing instruction 15.4. - 15.2 A yellow flag will be supplied for each boat.
 All skippers must ensure that the yellow flag is aboard at the beginning of each day. - 15.3 When complying with RRS 44.3, the yellow flag must be flown from the backstay until finishing and calling the race committee's attention to it at the finishing line.
-At that time she shall also inform the race committee of the reason for accepting the scoring penalty. - 15.4 A boat that complies with some, but not all of the requirements of RRS 44.3 and sailing instruction 15.3 will be scored with a 3 point penalty, and not worse than a DNF.
-This changes RRS 44.3. - 15.5 Appendix V2 will apply for post-race penalties.
-RRS V2 (b) is changed to: A Post-Race penalty is a 3 point scoring penalty.
-However, rule 44.1 (a) applies.
+At that time she shall also inform the race committee of the reason for accepting the scoring penalty. - 15.4 A boat that complies with some, but not all of the requirements of RRS 44.3 and sailing instruction 15.3 will be scored with a 4 point penalty, and not worse than a DNF.
+This changes RRS 44.3.